shumwaymark/sentinelcam/README.rst

   DataFeed.get_image_jpeg (date, event, timestamp) -> bytes

 Returns a buffer with the image frame as compressed JPEG data.
 Always for an existing date, event, and timestamp as described above.
-There is no error checking on this either.

 Presenting **camwatcher** data in this fashion provides the **sentinel** with direct access to specific subsets of captured image data.
 For example, perhaps the images of interest are